Qasr al Yahud Baptismal Site of Jesus

 6. For those desiring to get baptized here in the Jordan River, the Qsar al-Yahud gift shop provides white robes and towels for a small fee.

-7. Qsar al-Yahud also has a gift shop for purchase of souvenirs and other miscellaneous items.
+7. Qsar al-Yahud also has a gift shop for the purchase of souvenirs and other miscellaneous items.

 Yardenit Baptismal Site